 - the Investment Committee;

 - the Audit Committee;

-- the Remuneration and Nominations Committee; and,
+- the Remuneration and Nominations Committee;

-- the Risk and Compliance Committee.
+- the Risk and Compliance Committee, and

+- the Information Technology Committee (constituted during March 2018).

 With due regard to the system of governance required by the Solvency II Directive and in considering the specific requirements of the PCC as a whole the Board also appoints the Protected Cells Committee and the Executive Committee.